Dutchento/organization-code-of-conduct/CodeOfConduct-volunteers.md

    * Don't recruit people for your company;
    * Don't invite people to non-Dutchento events or gatherings;
    * Be objective in your advice;
+   * Don't use Dutchento's data or resources for non-Dutchento goals;
    * Handle in accordance to the interest of Dutchento and Dutchento's partners/sponsors.

 ## What To Do If You Witness Or Are Subject To Unacceptable Behavior